 The topic of smart metering / smart grid is very complex and must be divided into different areas.
 It is in principle to distinguish between reading meters for electricity, but also gas, heat and water (metering), control of energy networks and the integration of intelligent electric appliances.
 This caused various interfaces and several ways of data transmission.
 Trunked radio and mobile networks to wireless, nationwide read meters suitable within the existing terms and conditions and individual allocations.
 The integration of renewable power generators and also intelligent electricity into the power grid could be realized with radio equipment of short range on the basis of a general allocation.
 For purely in-house applications (smart home) already existing radio applications (WLAN, ZigBee) are generally available.

+Sub-GHz bands between 400-500 MHz or 800-1000 MHz are the most cited in the discussions for wireless metering technologies, offering a combination of large coverage area and low bit rates with smaller coverage distance and higher bit rates.

+The results of detailed investigations performed [ref Uni Dortmund as was commissioned by the German Ministry of Economics] also confirm this view due to the propagation characteristics above 1 GHz limit drastically the possibility to reach all the endpoint / metering sensors in a network (often inside, or even in basements).

 6.4 Smart Grid